draftysumo/SumoTube/README.md

 # Drafty's VideoBrowser

-A Qt-based desktop application to browse and preview local video files with custom thumbnails and hover previews.
+A Qt-based desktop application to browse and preview local video files with custom thumbnails, hover previews, and pinning support.

 ## Table of Contents